jubrito/pokemon-collection/README.md

 </div>

 <p align="center">
-<strong>Pokedex</strong> - A Pokemon Collection where you can find the pieces of information (such as weight, stats and abilities) about your favorites Pokemóns.
+<strong>Pokedex</strong> - A Pokemon Collection where you can find pieces of information (such as weight, stats and abilities) about your favorites Pokemóns.
 </p>

 <p align="center">